Two people shaking hands

 Two of Columbia’s greatest values are teamwork and leadership, so you should prepare to spend a significant portion of the interview responding to questions about these skills.
 Your interviewer will likely inquire about the type of role you usually take on while working as part of a team.

 The Columbia Business School interview is an excellent opportunity for your interviewer to get a sense of your communication style and interpersonal skills based on the content of your responses as well as how you articulate them.
-Even so, you should still prepare to describe your interpersonal and communication skills in case they want to ask you specific questions about those skills.

 At the end of the interview, you’ll have the opportunity to provide any additional information that you didn’t have a chance to discuss at an earlier point in the interview, but you feel is relevant to the admissions committee.
 You can also ask the interviewer any questions you may have about the program or Columbia.